shorkgod/Latex/README.md

 Supports English and Spanish!

-Note: For spanish letters like "ñ", "ç" or "ü" uses different characters than the original ones.
+Note: For spanish letters like "ñ", "ç" and "ü" uses different characters than the original ones.
 # Alphabet
 | English/Spanish | Latex |
 | ---------- | ------- |